stars-and-signs/stars-and-signs/docs/core_rules/05-traits.md

 The alignment of the Connection changes based on the Memories associated with that advancement (see Advancement).

-* If the memories are mostly positive, the Connection moves one step towards Positive (a Negative Connection becomes Neutral; a Neutral Connection becomes Positive).
+* If the Memories are mostly positive, the Connection moves one step towards Positive (a Negative Connection becomes Neutral; a Neutral Connection becomes Positive).
-* If the memories are mostly negative, the Connection moves one step towards Negative (a Positive Connection becomes Neutral; a Neutral Connection becomes Negative).
+* If the Memories are mostly negative, the Connection moves one step towards Negative (a Positive Connection becomes Neutral; a Neutral Connection becomes Negative).
-* If the memories are mostly neutral or there is an equal mix, the Connection remains unchanged.
+* If the Memories are mostly neutral or there is an equal mix, the Connection remains unchanged.

 ## **Agendas**